- hexagram (n.)

 - hexapod (n.)

-- c.1200, variously, in Middle English, hei, hai, ai, he, heh, expressing challenge, rebuttal, anger, derision, sorrow, or concern; also a shout of encouragement to hunting dogs.
-Possibly a natural expression (cf. Roman eho, Greek eia, German hei).
+- c.
+1200, implying challenge, rebuttal, anger, derision; variously spelled in Middle English hei, hai, ai, he, heh.
+Later in Middle English expressing sorrow, or concern; also a shout of encouragement to hunting dogs.
+Possibly a natural expression (compare Roman eho, Greek eia, German hei, Old French hay, French eh).

 In Latin, hei was a cry of grief or fear; but heia, eia was an interjection denoting joy.